 Liz Ware is a freelance garden writer, historian and photographer.
-She initiated and runs Silent Space – a not-for-profit project that invites garden visitors to switch off their phones and enjoy the beauty around them without distraction.
+She initiated and runs Silent Space – a not-for-profit project that encourages gardens open to the public to reserve an area for silent visiting.

-She writes on all aspects of gardening, gardens and landscapes but has a particular interest in their health giving properties.
+She writes on all aspects of gardening, gardens and landscapes but has a particular interest in their relationship to health.
 Her work has appeared in many publications including RHS The Garden, National Trust Magazine, and The English Garden.